 Canadian construction contracts generally adopt one or more of the following structures:

-The allocation of responsibility for the design and construction of Canadian construction projects is determined by the project delivery model, and the form of construction contract used by the owner.
+The allocation of responsibility for design and construction of Canadian construction projects is determined by the project delivery model, and the form of construction contract used by the owner.

 Schedule-related risks are generally managed through the contract, which will stipulate which party bears responsibility for different types of schedule impacts and delays.
 The parties may incorporate liquidated damage provisions such that an owner is entitled to compensation or set-off rights if certain milestone and completion dates are not achieved, subject generally to force majeure and owner-caused delays.
 The amount of the compensation must represent a genuine pre-estimate of the actual cost or loss to the owner attributable to such a delay and not a penalty to the contractor, as Canadian law limits the enforcement of penalty clauses.
 Payment incentives and early-completion bonuses are also common features of construction contracts.